top of page

 Venice Alyson Unabia graduated from Cebu Normal University - Main Campus in 2024 with a degree in Biology, specializing in Environmental Biology.
 She was a DENR-Argao intern, participating in mangrove and seagrass assessments, and conducted an undergraduate thesis on blue carbon, funded by MMPH.
 She has been part of Mangrove Matters PH since 2022 and currently leads the Creatives and Social Media Committee.
 Her passion for art and editing fuels her work in creating artistic content that raises awareness about mangroves and coastal ecosystems, making conservation relatable and accessible, especially to the youth.
 Through creative social media posts, she hopes to inspire others to protect these vital ecosystems.

-Creatives & Social Media Head
+Creatives & Social Media Lead

 Venice Alyson Unabia